Phiphiste/Data_Analysis_Airbnb/README.md

 ## Run the Shiny app

+Go in the project directory.
+Run the pre_process_data.R file.
+It will create the data folder containing every listings of cites (.csv).

+''' library(shiny) '''
+''' runApp('app.R')'''

 ## Understand the Shiny App

 - In Tab 1 (Analysis1 – Comparing cities), you can: